LH-Hansen/eShop/README.md

 - **Creating a Brand**: Use the form to input the brand name and description, then click the "Create Brand" button.
 - **Updating a Brand**: Modify an existing brand’s name or description, then click the "Update" button.
-- **DEleting a Brand**: Click the "Delete" button next to a brand to remove it.
+- **Deleting a Brand**: Click the "Delete" button next to a brand to remove it.

 <br>